qwinsi/pe-arch-identifier/README.md

 ## Extra Information

-If you are using Linux or macOS, there's need to use third-party tools.
+If you are using Linux or macOS, there's no need to use third-party tools.
 Just use the powerful built-in `file` command.

 ```shell
 $ file samples/helloworld-i386.exe